 In the following presentation, data is shared regarding the following outcomes.

-Percentage that early intervention services have helped families:
+The percentage that early intervention services have helped families:

 - Know their rights